Milad-Akarie/auto_route_library/auto_route/README.md

 ## Navigation Observers
 Navigation observers  are used to observe when routes are pushed ,replaced or popped ..etc.

-We implement an AutoRouter observer we extend `AutoRouterObserver` which's just a `NavigatorObserver` with tab route support.
+We implement an AutoRouter observer by extending an `AutoRouterObserver` which's just a `NavigatorObserver` with tab route support.

 ```dart
 class MyObserver extends AutoRouterObserver {